Affiliate Marketing Vs Dropshipping? Which Is More Profitable in 2024?

 What do dropshipping and affiliate marketing have in common?

-1. Both are thriving online industries that are only expected to rise.
-Affiliate marketing’s global market size is estimated to be $17 billion globally, while the dropshipping market size is expected to reach upwards of $351.8 billion in 2024
+Both are thriving online industries that are only expected to rise.
+Affiliate marketing boasts a value exceeding $17 billion globally, with projections suggesting growth to approximately $27.78 billion by 2027, while the dropshipping market size is expected to reach upwards of $434.98 billion in 2025.

 What are the major differences between dropshipping and affiliate marketing?